Emergence of the civil rights movement - continued

 The Montgomery Improvement Association and Dr Martin Luther King Jnr

-To organise the longer boycott, following Parksâ arrest, the local African American community created the Montgomery Improvement AssociationMIAThe Montgomery Improvement Association was founded to organise the 1955 bus boycott.
-In response to Parksâ arrest, the MIAâs actions were:
+To organise the longer boycott, following Parks’ arrest, the local African American community created the Montgomery Improvement Association In response to Parks’ arrest, the MIA’s actions were:

-- to boycott the buses until they were desegregated
+• to boycott the buses until they were desegregated

-- to create and organise a carpool system
+• to create and organise a carpool system

-- to elect Martin Luther King to the position of president of the MIA
+• to elect Martin Luther King to the position of president of the MIA

 During the boycott, over half of all African Americans in Montgomery used carpools, while the rest walked, rode bikes or used taxis.
-The MIAâs actions meant that many in the community could continue taking part in the boycott and their day-to-day activities without needing to pay for bus services.
-This put significant financial strain on the company that ran Montgomeryâs buses.
+The MIA’s actions meant that many in the community could continue taking part in the boycott and their day-to-day activities without needing to pay for bus services.
+This put significant financial strain on the company that ran Montgomery’s buses.

-Kingâs position as president of the MIA allowed him to give speeches that were regularly attended by over 10,000 people.
+King’s position as president of the MIA allowed him to give speeches that were regularly attended by over 10,000 people.
 His popularity and fame increased, giving him the opportunity to promote his methods of non-violent protest, such as boycotts and rallies.

 As King promoted non-violent protest, the response from his opposition was to intensify violence and hostility.
 King was arrested twice.
 Two churches were bombed in an attempt to end the boycott and silence King, Parks and the MIA.
 All of those who were arrested for hostilities against King and the MIA were found not guilty by all-white juries.

 The NAACP and MIA worked together to fight for civil rights.
-In 1956, the Supreme Court ruled that the segregation rules on Montgomeryâs buses were unconstitutional If something is unconstitutional, it means that it breaks rules about how the US government should be run. and had to change.
-Just as with the decision in Brown v Board of Education of Topeka, this was an example of a Jim Crow lawsThe laws that introduced segregation in the US South (the laws that kept black people and white people apart). that was now illegal across the whole of the USA.
+In 1956, the Supreme Court ruled that the segregation rules on Montgomery’s buses were and had to change.
+Just as with the decision in Brown v Board of Education of Topeka, this was an example of a that was now illegal across the whole of the USA.